-- q=video&sort=score desc - q=video&sort=inStock asc, score desc
+- video; score desc - video; inStock asc, score desc

 If no sort is specified, the default is score desc, the same as in the Lucene search APIs.

 7. Text Analysis

 Text fields are typically indexed by breaking the field into words and applying various transformations such as lowercasing, removing plurals, or stemming to increase relevancy.
 The same text transformations are normally applied to any queries in order to match what is indexed.